This service provides you with the ability to:

 - Fortune 500 Food and Beverage Company: Cracked 99.8% of 260,000 password hashes.
 Passwords complied with documented policies, but those policies did not prevent major trends and predictable user behavior.
 Also identified administrators abusing their privileges to reuse passwords, evading password history controls.

-- Small Business Owner: A couple ran a small business together; one partner did all the bookkeeping and kept all their business and personal financial account information in an encrypted spreadsheet.
-That partner passed away suddenly.
-We were able to decrypt that spreadsheet so that their spouse could regain access to their shared accounts.
+- Small Business Owner: A couple ran a small business together; the husband did all the bookkeeping and kept all their business and personal financial account information in an encrypted spreadsheet.
+When he passed away suddenly, his wife was unable to access any of the information or shared accounts.
+Fortunately, we were able to decrypt that spreadsheet, saving her hours of effort and immeasurable frustration.

 - A Major Retailer: Leveraged PRS to get an understanding of their user compliance and to satisfy audit requirements.
 84% of the organizations' 11,000 user passwords were found in 24 hours, leading to policy change discussions that ended with a revamp of their security policies.